Key takeaways:

 How an FQDN works

-When you enter a domain like NetworkSolutions.com, your web server checks to see if any records for Network Solutions are already in your cache.
-If not, it directs your query elsewhere.
+When you enter a domain like NetworkSolutions.com, your web server checks to see if any records for Network Solutions are already in your cache; if not, it directs your query elsewhere.

-This is where the Domain Name System (DNS) play its part.
-The DNS records Fully Qualified Domain Names together with their corresponding IP addresses.
+This is where the Domain Name System (DNS) plays its part.
+When you enter a website address, your device translates that FQDN into a numerical IP address through the DNS.
 This allows computers to communicate efficiently and quickly identify a site’s IP address, while users can base on human-readable domain names.

 Instead of typing a complex string like 172.64.145.59, you can enter the FDQN into a web browser, and the DNS will handle the lookup for you.
+You can also perform a reverse DNS lookup to find the FQDN associated with a specific IP address.

 Examples of FQDN in real life